 Graphics performance will obviously vary depending on the type of games you like to play.
-The general rule of thumb is that if you intend to play fast 3D action games such as Fortnite or Subnautica then any Mac fitted with Intel HD Graphics, or a standard Intel Iris, will probably be a disappointment.
+The general rule of thumb is that if you intend to play fast 3D action games then any Mac fitted with Intel Graphics will probably be a disappointment.

 They just don't have the power to run these graphically demanding titles, and frame-rates will quickly drop to almost unplayable levels when there are lots of characters battling it out on the screen.
 That reliance on integrated graphics means that there are several Mac models that gamers will probably want to avoid:

 - Mac mini (3.0GHz Intel 6-core i5, Intel UHD Graphics 630, or any of the discontinued models.)

 - Non-Retina 21.5in iMac (2.3GHz, Intel dual-core i5, Intel Iris Plus Graphics 640)

 - 13in MacBook Pro (2020 2.0GHz Intel quad-core i5, Iris Plus Graphics)

 Of course, if your primary form of entertainment is less demanding fare such as Football Manager, Limbo, or many of the indie games you'll find on the Mac App Store, then pretty much any Mac will fulfil your needs - as would an iPad.

 We've ruled out a fair selection of Macs, so now let's look at some Macs that you can consider if you want to play the latest 3D games.

 - 16in MacBook Pro (2.6GHz, AMD Radeon Pro 5300M, 2020, from: £2,399/$2,399)